-Instruction 3P Hours per week Duration of Semester End Examination 3 hours 50 Marks SEE CIE 50 Marks Credits 1.5
+3P Hours per week 3 hours 50 Marks 50 Marks 15

-- 1. To know the use of simple survey instruments in the field. - To develop topo maps from the field data. - 3.
-To get exposure to modern surveying instruments for solving the problems 4.
-To understand the concepts of automation in surveying. - 5.
+- 1. To know the use of simple survey instruments in the field. - 2.
+To develop topo maps from the field data. - To get exposure to modern surveying instruments for solving the problems To understand the concepts of automation in surveying. - 5.
 To be in a position to set the curves by using various methods and identifying the data required to be computed for the same.